JakobHavtorn/nn/README.md

     - [LSTM](https://pytorch.org/docs/stable/nn.html#lstm)
     - [GRU](https://pytorch.org/docs/stable/nn.html#gru)

 ## How to construct a network model
 A network model can be defined as a class.

 In the `__init__` method, the network should have its layers and activation functions etc. added either as either named attributes or using the `add_module` method.
 The latter option is well suited in cases where many similar layers are added sequentially.

+The class should have the required `forward` and `backward` methods that define the forward and backward propagations using the `forward` and `backward` methods of the models modules.
+When the models are sequential, a simple for loop is easy to use.

+### FNN example
 Below is an example of how to construct an FNN classifier.
 The classifier has
 - variable input and output dimensions
 - variable number of hidden layers and dimensions